tykling/dns_exporter/README.md

 This means that for each scrape Prometheus speaks HTTP to the `dns_exporter` which then speaks DNS with the target DNS server and returns the resulting metrics over HTTP to Prometheus. `dns_exporter` supports doing DNS queries over plain port 53 `UDP` and `TCP`, as well as `DoT`, `DoH` and `DoQ`.

 # Installation
-Installing `dns_exporter` can be done from pypi.
-This is the recommended way to install:
+`dns_exporter` is not yet in any OS package managers but installing `dns_exporter` can be done from pypi.
+This is the recommended way to install for now:

 `pip install dns_exporter`